2010 Singapore train depot trespass and vandalism case: Security aftermath

 Immediately after the incident, SMRT increased the number of security personnel and patrols, installed more cameras, added razor wires to perimeter fences, and engaged a security consultant to conduct a comprehensive audit of its systems.

-Another public transport operator, SBS Transit, also beefed up its security presence and announced plans to replace wired fencing with mesh fencing around its train depot at Sengkang.
+SBS Transit followed suit with similar measures and announced plans to replace wired fencing with mesh fencing around Sengkang Depot.
 Other measures would include removal of shrubs and hedges along perimeter fencing and placement of concertina wires.

 On 11 June 2010, the Public Transport Security Committee (PTSC) announced a "comprehensive" security review of the public transport network over the following six months.
 PTSC, chaired by the Land Transport Authority (LTA), is a multi-agency committee formed in 2004 to ensure that security reviews, recommendations and improvements are made to enhance public transport security.

 On 27 June 2010, the LTA said it was assessing whether to impose penalties on SMRT for the security breach.